after-the-sunrise/cryptowelder/README.md

 * [PostgreSQL](https://www.postgresql.org/) 10.x or later, or privileges to install one if not already installed.
 * [Grafana](https://grafana.com/) 5.x or later installation.
 (Root privilege not required.)
 * Access tokens from each of the exchanges for private API access.
-* Basic knowledge and experience of Linux, for application configuration and installation.
+* Basic knowledge/experience of Linux to install the applications.
-* Basic knowledge and experience of Python and SQL, for application logic customization.
+* Basic knowledge/experience of Python and SQL to configure/customize the application.

-### Mechanics
-The application consists of the following components *welded* together:
-* Set of Python scripts for scraping data via public/private APIs.
-* RDBMS (PostgreSQL) for storing the time-series data.
-* Grafana for visualization and alerting of the time-series data.

 ### Installation Steps
 1. Install and configure PostgreSQL database instance.